 - The potential cost of using your card

-You shouldn't have any issue withdrawing cash from an ATM, but you’ll need to know your four digit PIN number.
+You shouldn't have any issue withdrawing cash from an ATM, but you’ll need to know your 4-digit PIN number.

-Most credit and debit cards used in Europe, Canada and Australia will have ‘chip and PIN’ technology, which is currently typically used only on corporate Amex cards.
+Most credit and debit cards used in Europe, Canada and Australia will have ‘chip and PIN’ technology, which isn’t so common yet for many Amex cards.
 If you have a magnetic stripe card, then retailers and restaurants can theoretically still process a transaction by swiping the stripe on the payment terminal.
-They should then take a signature instead of a PIN.
-However, you might encounter problems with this process, as it’s seldom used.
-If you do, suggest the server tries anyway, because the payment terminal will usually guide them through the steps needed to take a payment this way.
+At that point, they should then take a signature instead of a PIN.
+However, you might encounter problems with this process as it’s seldom used in places like Europe.
+If you do encounter resistance, you may try asking if the server try swiping the card anyway, because the payment terminal will usually guide them through the steps needed to take a payment this way.

-This approach won't work for vending machines and automatic payment services for travel tickets or gas.
+While you may be able to convince a store clerk to swipe your card instead of taking the pin and chip, this approach won't work for vending machines and automatic payment services for travel tickets or gas.
 These machines simply won’t work with a magnetic stripe card.
-However, you should usually be able to find a staff member to process your transaction.
+However, you may be able to find a staff member to process your transaction in many of the places.

 You'll find that in most places in Europe, waiters will bring a card terminal directly to you and charge the entire transaction in your presence.
 Your card won't be taken out of your sight.